 The CSD is a self-funded institute which falls under the Faculty of Education.
 It is in the unique position of linking

 - teacher development qualifications through a career path beginning with access through the NQF Level 04 Further Education and Training Certificate in ECD, through the NQF Level 05 National Diploma in ECD into the NQF Level 07 B.Ed.
-Foundation Phase (part-time, In-service)
+Foundation Phase (part-time, In-service, for teachers who wish to complete their initial teacher qualifications)

 - with additional specialisations in literacy through the Funda Wande programme